Ten clutch points: Doncic shows Wolves why he's NBA's best scorer

 10. Wolves Back Day welcomes them back to Western Conference final

-Minnesota Governor Tim Walz declared Wednesday "Wolves Back Day" with a proclamation that included 10 Whereas statements that included a hidden message.
+Minnesota Gov. Tim Walz declared Wednesday "Wolves Back Day" with a proclamation that included 10 Whereas statements that included a hidden message.

-The first letter of each Whereas contained the line uttered by young Wolves star Anthony Edwards on-air after Game 7 on Sunday to TNT's Charles Barkley.
+The first letter of each Whereas contained the line uttered by Edwards on-air after Game 7 on Sunday to TNT's Charles Barkley.

 There also are references to Kevin Garnett, Naz Reid and the Minneapolis Lakers.
 Hear ye, hear ye, part of it read, "Basketball has a long, rich and sometimes painful history in Minnesota" and "Young and old sports fans have a sense of optimism not often felt in Minnesota."

-Role players often step forth the longer the playoff last.
+Role players often step forth the longer the playoffs last.
 On Wednesday, it was Wolves reserve Kyle Anderson who scored 11 points late in the first quarter to turn a one-point deficit with two minutes into a 33-27 lead by quarter's end.
-He went 5-for-8 in the first half, made that one three in 13 first-half minutes.
+He went 5-for-8 in the first half in 13 first-half minutes.

 Before the game, Wolves coach Chris Finch suggested this could be a series in which Anderson finds a role.